Nonpoint source pollution: Agricultural operations

 Nutrients (nitrogen and phosphorus) are typically applied to farmland as commercial fertilizer, animal manure, or spraying of municipal or industrial wastewater (effluent) or sludge.
 Nutrients may also enter runoff from crop residues, irrigation water, wildlife, and atmospheric deposition.
+Nutrient pollution such as nitrates can harm the aquatic environments by degrading water quality by lowering levels of oxygen, which can inturn induce algal blooms and eutrophication.

+Other agrochemicals such as pesticides and fungicides can enter environments from agricultural lands through runoff and deposition as well.
+Pesticides such as DDT or atrazine can travel through waterways or stay suspended in air and carried by wind in a process known as "spray drift".
 Sediment (loose soil) washed off fields is a form of agricultural pollution.
 Farms with large livestock and poultry operations, such as factory farms, are often point source dischargers.
 These facilities are called "concentrated animal feeding operations" or "feedlots" in the US and are being subject to increasing government regulation.

 Agricultural operations account for a large percentage of all nonpoint source pollution in the United States.
 When large tracts of land are plowed to grow crops, it exposes and loosens soil that was once buried.
 This makes the exposed soil more vulnerable to erosion during rainstorms.
 It also can increase the amount of fertilizer and pesticides carried into nearby bodies of water.